Hadi Khorsandi

-Hadi Khorsandi (Persian: هادی خرسندی) is an Iranian poet and satirist.
+Hadi Khorsandi (Persian: هادی خرسندی, born 22 July 1943) is an Iranian poet and satirist.
 Since 1979, he has been the editor and writer of the Persian-language satirical journal Asghar Agha.
 He is known for his examination of Persian socio-political issues and for openly criticizing the Iranian regime.
 He has lived in exile in London since the 1979 Iranian Revolution.

 Career

 Khorsandi first wrote for Tawfiq when he was a high school student in Tehran.
 He was the subject of death threats during the 1980s.

 Hadi Khorsandi's latest book is Tafrih al-Masaael.
 His other books are Sheraaneh and Yaad Daasht-haaye Mashkouke Alam and Aayeh-haaye Iraani.

 Personal life

 Khorsandi is the father of comedian Shaparak Khorsandi and journalist Peyvand Khorsandi.